FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Overview
 -----------

-The data migration system consits to convert the data to another version.
-It is used to read data files from older software and vice versa.
+The data migration system consists on converting the data to another version.
+It allows us to adapt any version of data to any version of software, and thus ensuring compatibility between data and software independently of their version.

-The migration is applied on the reading of files serialized using ``fwAtoms`` just before the conversion to ``::fwData::Objects`` in the ``ioAtoms::SReader``.
-It is also applied on the writing just after the conversion to ``fwAtoms::Base`` in the ``ioAtoms::SWriter``.
+Migration process is applied on two different steps.
+Firstly, in ``ioAtoms::Sreader`` while reading data files, previously serialized with ``fwAtoms``, right before converting said data to ``::fwData::Objects``.
+Secondly in ``ioAtoms::Swriter`` after data is converted to ``fwAtoms::Base``.

 Definitions
 ------------

 Context
-    It represents a complex data: for example the `medical patient folder`_ (called **MedicalData**), the sofware preference file, ...
+    It represents a complex chunk of data.
+For example, the `medical patient folder`_, the software preference file, etc. Hereafter we will consider a medical patient folder which we will call **MedicalData**.

 Structural patch
-    This patch affects only one data regardless of the context (ex: add or remove attribute, type, ...), see :ref:`StructuralPatch`.
+    This sort of patch affects only one data of the serialized data regardless of the context (ex: add or remove attribute, type, ...), see :ref:`StructuralPatch`.

 Semantic patch
-    This patch is applied in a given context to migrate to a specified version without changing the data structure.
+    This sort of patch is applied on a context to migrate to a given version without changing the data structure.
     (These patches are sometimes called contextual patches), see :ref:`SemanticPatch`.

 Patcher
-    Defines the methods to parse the data and applied the structural and semantic patches, see :ref:`Patcher`.
+    A patcher defines the methods to parse the data and applies the structural and semantic patches, see :ref:`Patcher`.

 .. _medical patient folder: SDM-SAD-PatientFolder.html